Jerome A. Cohen

-Jerome Alan Cohen (July 1, 1930 – September 22, 2025) was an American legal scholar.
+Jerome Alan Cohen (July 1, 1930 – September 22, 2025) was an American sinologist and legal scholar.
 He was a professor of law at the New York University School of Law, an expert in Chinese law, and an adjunct senior fellow for Asia Studies at the Council on Foreign Relations.

 Cohen was an advocate of human rights in China, and took active roles in securing the release of Song Yongyi and Chen Guangcheng from under Chinese custody.
 His former students include Taiwanese president Ma Ying-jeou, and former Taiwanese vice president Annette Lu.

 Early life and education

 Cohen was born in Elizabeth, New Jersey, and spent his early years in Linden, New Jersey, the son of a local government attorney.
 After graduating from Linden High School, Cohen received his B.A. degree from Yale University, where he graduated in 1951 with high honors and high orations and was a member of Phi Beta Kappa.
 Following graduation, he spent a year in France as a Fulbright scholar studying international relations before returning to Yale and earning his J.D. from Yale Law School in 1955.
 While at Yale Law, he served as the editor-in-chief of the Yale Law Journal.
 From 1955–56 he clerked at the Supreme Court, first under Chief Justice Earl Warren and then under Justice Felix Frankfurter.